-Outline In the next section, we present a theoretical framework for maintenance planning obtained and refined through interviews and discussions with public road and rail network authorities, as well as several of the larger contractors.
+In the next section, we present a theoretical framework for maintenance planning obtained and refined through interviews and discussions with public road and rail network authorities, as well as asset managers of several larger contractors.
 We then introduce the theoretical background of both stochastic planning and mechanism design (Section 3), and show how to combine work on planning with uncertainty and dynamic mechanism design to solve two example applications, derived from practice (in Section 4).
-We present experimental insights where we compare this approach with uncoordinated agents and best-response playing agents (Section 5).
-We conclude with a summary of our findings and we present open challenges for both the planning and scheduling as well as the mechanism design communities (Section 6).
+We present experimental insights where we compare this with uncoordinated agents as well as with best-response (Section 5).
+In our conclusion, we summarise our findings and present open challenges for both the planning and scheduling as well as the mechanism design communities (Section 6).